AimableHonorable/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script to print variable exponents
 * Script to convert from binary to decimal
 * Script to combine letters except "oo"
+* Script to put only two float numbers after dot